 Animal models (eg, gene knockout mice) are currently being used toward the development of novel therapies for cystinosis (2 Treatment references Cystinuria is an inherited defect of the renal tubules in which reabsorption of cystine (the homodimer of the amino acid cysteine) is impaired, urinary excretion is increased, and cystine stones... read more ).

 1. Claes DJ, Jackson E: Cystinuria: Mechanisms and management.
 Pediatr Nephrol 27(11):2031–2038, 2012. doi: 10.1007/s00467-011-2092-6

 2. Sahota A, Tischfield JA, Goldfarb DS, et al: Cystinuria: Genetic aspects, mouse models, and a new approach to therapy.
 Urolithiasis 47(1):57–66, 2019. doi: 10.1007/s00240-018-1101-7

 Defective urinary resorption of cystine increases urinary cystine levels, leading to cystine kidney stones and sometimes chronic kidney disease.

 Yellow-brown hexagonal crystals in the urine are pathognomonic; quantitative cystine excretion is typically > 400 mg/day.

-Treat with increased fluid intake to give urine output 3 to 4 L/day, and alkalinize urine with potassium citrate or potassium bicarbonate.
+Treat with increased fluid intake to give urine output of 1.5 to 2 L/m2/day, and alkalinize urine with potassium citrate or potassium bicarbonate.